 - 1. Align and place the power button with fingerprint reader on the palm-rest and keyboard assembly. - 2.
 Replace the screw (M1.6x2) that secure the power button with fingerprint reader to the palm-rest and keyboard assembly. - 3.
-Connect the fingerprint-reader cable to the fingerprint-reader board and close the latch to secure the cable. - 4.
-Align and place the power-button bracket on the palm-rest and keyboard assembly. - 5.
-Replace the screw (M1.6x2) that secure the power-button bracket to the palm-rest and keyboard assembly.
+Align the screw holes on the power-button bracket with the screw holes on the palm-rest and keyboard assembly. - 4.
+Replace the three screws that secures the power-button bracket to the palm-rest and keyboard assembly. - 5.
+Adhere the Mylar that secures the power-button bracket to the keyboard and palm-rest assembly. - 6.
+Connect the fingerprint-reader cable to the system board and close the latch to secure the cable. - 7.
+Connect the fingerprint-reader cable to the fingerprint-reader board and close the latch to secure the cable. - 8.
+Adhere the tape that secures the fingerprint-reader board to the palm-rest and keyboard assembly.